kpn/settings-vial/README.md

 [![image](https://img.shields.io/badge/code%20style-black-000000.svg)]()

 Settings Vial is a Python package providing an abstraction to read settings from environment variables.
 Such settings are then available as regular
-Python variables, making it easily integrated with setting mechanisms provided by framworks like [Django](https://docs.djangoproject.com/en/2.2/topics/settings/) or others.
+Python variables, making it easily integrated with configuration mechanisms provided by framworks like [Django](https://docs.djangoproject.com/en/2.2/topics/settings/) or others.

 This package uses [pkgsettings](https://github.com/kpn-digital/py-pkgsettings), so it can be used in configuration chains.

-On demand setting overrides (dynamic settings), with subtrees of alternatives configurations, are also possible.
+On demand setting overrides (dynamic settings), with subtrees of alternative configurations, are also possible.